captaindav/vue-outline/README.md

 ## Rebuild or Reinitialize Lando / Reinstall Drupal

-If Lando/Drupal are not working / broken in some way try a Lando rebuild:
+If Lando/Drupal are not working / broken in some way, go to the ../packages/drupal directory try a Lando rebuild:

 ```bash
 lando rebuild